BrandonB1/hello-world/README.md

 hello-world
 ===========

-This document has been spellchecked 1 time(s).
+This document has been spellchecked 2 times.

 A Hello World program in various languages demonstrating the basics of said languages.
+Provide documentation on what the code is doing, how it works, and how to use it effectively.
+The goal here is to have a large set of programs showing the basics of the language that they were written in.